Contact: Barbara McNichol 520-615-7910 Barbara@WordTrippers.com

 As an expert editor of nonfiction books and articles, Barbara has been on a crusade for two decades to curb the misuse of words through her Word Trippers.
 She continues to create Word Tripper of the Week because, in her editing, she sees she’ll never run out of words that trip people up.

-Encourage a better grasp of the English language
+Encourage a quick and easy grasp of the English language

 When does the recipient’s subscription start?